 See how we help restaurants make better front-of-house decisions based on data

-Unlike restaurant reporting, which involves looking at a compiled list core metrics to compare sales and profits between specific periods, restaurant analytics allow you to do a deep dive into the numbers to better understand why your business is performing in a certain way.
+Unlike restaurant reporting, which involves looking at a compiled list of core metrics to compare sales and profits between specific periods, restaurant analytics allows you to do a deep dive into the numbers to better understand why your business is performing in a certain way.